pmccaffrey6/Vardb/README.md

 ##2.
 Analysis (this is in early development)
 ###Test your database for snp/phenotype associations
+With the parameters described below, this method iteratively submits every possible combination of snps and phenotypes provided to a test for significant association.
+To do so, it simply calculates two things: the **association support** and **association confidence** for a given snp/phenotype association rule.
+A great article explaining this can be found <a href="http://www-users.cs.umn.edu/~kumar/dmbook/ch6.pdf">here</a>.

+An association's **support** is simply the number of samples with BOTH the snp AND the phenotype divided by the total number of samples.
+An association's **confidence** is simply the number of samples that have BOTH the snp AND the phenotype (as above) divided by the number of samples that have the snp.
+And that's it.
+If those calculations both pass the specified minimum cutoffs provided (see below), then the association rule is flagged and returned as a result.

 The ```test_association ``` method accepts 4 parameters:

 1. snps [ ]: an array of snps